Thorpe Marsh Nature Reserve: Ancient origins of place names (1339–1849)

 The 1731 letters to Joseph Mellish represent the earliest known use of the name Thorpe Marsh, whilst the names of other areas within the reserve have also been in use for centuries; the names Reedholme, Cockshaw, Smallholme and Tilts were all present by 1849.
-The name Thorpe Marsh is most likely derived from its neighbour village of Thorpe in Balne, whose name emerged as early as 1339 of Norse origin.
-The use of the names Applehurst, Reedholme, Sicklecroft and Smallholme can be traced to circa 1841, 1771, 1848 and 1620 respectively.
-The origin of the name Cockshaw is uncertain however must precede 1849, and was mentioned in railway and land drainage archives of January 1864 when the deviation of Cockshaw Drain was proposed to accommodate a railway.
+The name Thorpe Marsh is most likely derived from its neighbour village of Thorpe in Balne, whose name emerged no later than 1339 of Norse origin from the original 12th century Latin balneum meaning "bathing place".
+The use of the names Applehurst ("apple wood"), Reedholme ("water meadow near the reeds") and Smallholme ("narrow water meadow") can be traced to at least circa 1841, 1771 and 1620 respectively.
+The consistent use of such water-related terminology is indicative of the marish nature of the land – as well as its tendency to flood – drawing parallels to other such flood-prone villages along the Don as Fishlake, Waterside and Arksey.

+The origin of the name Cockshaw must precede 1849, and was mentioned in railway and land drainage archives of January 1864 when the deviation of Cockshaw Drain was proposed to accommodate a railway.
+Prior to the 19th century, it appears to have been referred to as "Cobshire" in the aforementioned 1866 C. W. Hatfield chronicle when referring to Cockshaw Dike.

+Sicklecroft, meaning "a farm by a small stream", whose name can be traced definitively to 1848, can also be found in the 1379 Yorkshire Subsidy Rolls in which there is named an inhabitant of Barnby Dun, "Thomas de Sekilcroft", suggesting the name has been in use for at least 650 years.

+Post-enclosure (1766–1959)

-Pre-Industrial (1766–1916)
+Pre-industrial (1766–1916)

-In 1766 a Private Act of Parliament was passed for the enclosure of Thorpe Marsh and Grumblehirst (later known as Grumble Hurst); the enclosing freeholder remains unknown, and the present site likely changed hands between 1731 and 1766 as Francis Ferrand Foljambe only inherited estates in Aldwarke, Wadworth, Steeton and Westow.
+In 1766 a private act of Parliament, the Barnby Dun Inclosure Act 1766 (6 Geo.
+3. c.
+72 Pr.), was passed for the enclosure of Thorpe Marsh and Grumblehirst (later known as Grumble Hurst); the enclosing freeholder remains unknown, and the present site likely changed hands between 1731 and 1766 as Francis Ferrand Foljambe only inherited estates in Aldwarke, Wadworth, Steeton and Westow.
 On 16 September 1768, Thorpe Marsh and Grumble Hirst were enclosed and early landowners on the enclosed site include William Fretwell and Thomas Coward, of Barnby Dun and Burghwallis respectively.

 By the late 1770s, primary landowners included farmer William Brook – who granted a £240 mortgage on the site to his sisters-in-law, Sarah and Mary Townrow (spinsters from Conisbrough) in 1778 – Joshua Hepworth, William Fores, and Henry Walker Sr.

 By 1804, drainage plans were being produced across the area.
 The Thorpe Marsh area was drained in 1835 under the first iteration of the Dun Drainage Act, enforced by William Pilkington, whilst other areas of the River Don were drained between 1873 and 1879 under the Dun Drainage Amendment Act.